I’m a multi-disciplinary designer, developer, and product strategist.

 Systematized design tools to enable your team to move faster with greater consistency.
 Can include front-end code assets.

-Implementing design projects or design systems for production.
+Implementing interfaces and component systems for production.
 (Currently liking TypeScript, React, JSS, Sass.)

 Extensive experience designing and developing marketing websites, blogs, and microsites.
-(Sometimes JAMstack, though I still like WordPress.)
+(Sometimes JAMstack, still appreciating WordPress.)

 Helping organizations bring products to market, or "fail faster" to understand what their market really wants.